 Many of the properties identified ended up being burnt, buried by landslides, or former drug houses.
-However, our hero found a sweet vacant property in the mountains, and rolled in with a camping trailer.
+However, our hero found a sweet vacant property in the mountains, and rolled in with a travel trailer.
 Data Scientist immediately set up remedial solar power generation and direct compost-based waste disposal.

 Our hero lived there for four months.